 One basic example might be a teacher who talks about the lessons his wife has taught him – the good, the bad and the ability to now name the Kardashians.
 Another theme might be the groom’s interpretation of his marriage vows (e.g. man flu does indeed count as ‘sickness’).
 Turning your speech into a story makes it easy to follow and entertaining.
 Find out #whatsyourstory

 Rule 4 Less in More

 Once you write your first draft, edit it down to half the length.
 We promise it will make it a hundred times stronger.
-No one ever watched a wedding speech and thought ‘if only it was longer’.
-It’s the same with jokes, they’re better if they’re punchy.
+No one ever watched a wedding speech and thought ‘if only it were longer’.
+It’s the same with jokes; they’re better if they’re punchy.